Skip to Content

 ©bloodua/123RF.COM

-In addition to the tram, there is also an enclosed walkway that connects the 3 properties which is my personal preferred method vs. using the trams.
+In addition to the tram, there is also an enclosed walkway that connects the 3 properties which is my preferred method vs. using the trams.

-At Mandalay Bay, I recommend grabbing a cocktail with a view at Foundation Room or paying the cover to access the expansive Mandalay Bay Beach pool complex.
+At Mandalay Bay, I recommend grabbing a cocktail with a view at the Foundation Room or paying the cover to access the expansive Mandalay Bay Beach pool complex.

 View of the Strip to the north from Foundation Room